HadySafa/SpotLight-Store/README.md

 ## Description

-A fully functional e-commerce website designed to provide users with a seamless shopping experience, where they can browse and search for products, and manage the cart.
+A functional e-commerce website designed to provide users with a perfect shopping experience, where they can browse and search for products, manage cart items by adding products, adjusting quantities, and tracking selections.

 ## Technologies Used
 - ReactJS